-(6) The individual does not have any pending or adverse regulatory matters, or terminations, that are reportable on the Form U4, and has not otherwise been subject to a statutory disqualification while the individual was designated as an FSA-eligible person with a member organization.
+(6) The individual does not have any pending or adverse regulatory matters, or terminations, that are reportable on the Form U4, and has not otherwise been subject to a statutory disqualification while the individual was designated as an FSA-eligible person with a member organization or ETP Holder.

-Following the Form U5 filing, an individual could move between the financial services affiliates of a member organization so long as the individual is continuously working for an affiliate.
-Further, a member organization could submit multiple waiver requests for the individual, provided that the waiver requests are made during the course of the seven-year period.34 An individual who has been designated as an FSAeligible person by a member organization would not be able to take additional examinations to gain additional registrations while working for a financial services affiliate of a member organization.
+Following the Form U5 filing, an individual could move between the financial services affiliates of a member organization or ETP Holder so long as the individual is continuously working for an affiliate.
+Further, an ETP Holder could submit multiple waiver requests for the individual, provided that the waiver requests are made during the course of the seven-year period.37 An individual who has been designated as an FSA-eligible person by a member organization or ETP Holder would not be able to take additional examinations to gain additional registrations while working for a financial services affiliate of a member organization or ETP Holder.

-10. Proposed Rule 1210, Commentary .09-Status of Persons Serving in the Armed Forces of the United States 35
+10. Proposed Rule 2.1210, Commentary .09-Status of Persons Serving in the Armed Forces of the United States 38

-Proposed Rule 1210, Commentary .09, provides specific relief to registered persons serving in the Armed Forces of the United States.
-Among other things, the proposed rule permits a registered person of a member organization who volunteers for or is called into active duty in the Armed Forces of the United States to be registered in an inactive status and remain eligible to receive ongoing transaction-related compensation.
+Proposed Rule 2.1210, Commentary .09 provides specific relief to registered persons serving in the Armed Forces of the United States.
+Among other things, the proposed rule permits a registered person of a member organization or ETP Holder who volunteers for or is called into active duty in the Armed Forces of the United States to be registered in an inactive status and remain eligible to receive ongoing transaction-related compensation.
 The proposed rule also includes specific provisions regarding the deferment of the lapse of registration requirements for formerly registered persons serving in the Armed Forces of the United States.
-The proposed rule further requires that the member organization with which such person is registered promptly notify the Exchange of such person's return to employment with the member organization.
-The proposed rule would require a member organization that is a sole proprietor to also similarly notify the Exchange of his or her return to participation in the investment banking or securities business.
+The proposed rule further requires that a member organization or ETP Holder with which such person is registered promptly notify the Exchange of such person's return to employment with a member organization or ETP Holder.
+The proposed rule would require a member organization or ETP Holder that is a sole proprietor to also similarly notify the Exchange of his or her return to participation in the investment banking or securities business.
 The proposed rule also provides that the Exchange would defer the lapse of the SIE for formerly registered persons serving in the Armed Forces of the United States.

-E. Proposed New Rule 1220- Registration Categories 36
+F. Proposed New Rule 2.1220- Registration Categories 39

-1. Proposed Rule 1220(a)(1)-Principal
+1. Proposed Rule 2.1220(a)(1)- Principal

-As set forth in proposed Rule 1220(a)(1), for purposes of these
+As set forth in proposed Rule 2.1220(a)(1), for purposes of these registration rules, the term "Principal" means any Person Associated with a

-36 The Exchange is not adopting the following categories from the FINRA Filing because member organizations do not engage in the type of business that would require registration with the Exchange: Investment Banking Principal, Research Principal, Registered Options Principal, Government Securities Principal, Investment Company and Variable Contracts Products Principal, Direct Participation Programs Principal, Private Securities Offerings Principal, Supervisory Analyst Operations Professional, Investment Banking Representative, Research Analyst, Investment Company and Variable Contracts Products Representative, Direct Participation Programs Representative, and Private Securities Offering Representative.
-The Exchange is also not adopting the following categories because the FINRA Filing eliminated them: Order Processing Assistant Representative, United Kingdom Šecurities Representative, Canadian Securities Representative, Options Representative, Corporate Securities Representative and Government Securities Representative.
+39 The Exchange is not adopting the following categories from the FINRA Filing because member organizations or ETP Holders do not engage in the type of business that would require registration with the Exchange: Investment Banking Principal, Research Principal, Government Securities Principal, Investment Company and Variable Contracts Products Principal, Direct Participation Programs Principal, Private Securities Offering Principal, Supervisory Analyst, Operations Professional, Investment Banking Representative, Research Analyst, Investment Company and Variable Contracts Products Representative, Direct Participation Programs Representative, and Private Securities Offering Representative.
+The Exchange is also not adopting the following categories because the FINRA Filing eliminated them: Order Processing Assistant Representative, United Kingdom Securities Representative, Canadian Securities Representative, Options Representative, Corporate Securities Representative and Government Securities Representative.

-registration rules, the term "Principal" [sic] to mean any Person Associated with a member organization actively engaged in the management of the member organization's securities business, including supervision, solicitation, conduct of the member organization's business, or the training of Authorized Traders and Persons Associated with a member organization for any of these functions.
-Such Persons include Sole Proprietors, Officers, Partners, and Directors of Corporations.
+member organization or ETP Holder actively engaged in the management of the member organization's or ETP Holder's securities business, including supervision, solicitation, conduct of the member organization's or ETP Holder's business, or the training of Authorized Traders and Persons Associated with a member organization or ETP Holder for any of these functions.
+Such Persons include, among other, Sole Proprietors, Officers, Partners, and Directors of Corporations.